devnote-dev/dashactyl.py/README.md

-# dashdactyl.py
+# dashactyl.py
-An up-to-date API wrapper for Dashdactyl
+An up-to-date API wrapper for Dashactyl

 *This will be updated soon when there is more added to the repo.*